...

 Frequently Asked Questions about Guardianship

-No, alternatives like powers of attorney or healthcare directives may suffice for some situations, especially when incapacity is limited or temporary.
-An attorney can help determine the most appropriate arrangement.
+Yes, alternatives like powers of attorney or healthcare directives may suffice for some situations, especially when incapacity is limited or temporary.
+An attorney can help determine the most appropriate arrangement based on your loved one’s specific needs and circumstances.

-Yes, limited or temporary guardianships are available for specific needs or short-term incapacity.
-These arrangements can be less invasive and tailored to the individual’s circumstances.
+Limited or temporary guardianships are available for specific needs or short-term incapacity.
+These arrangements can be less invasive and tailored to the individual’s circumstances, allowing for necessary decision-making authority without full guardianship.